India looking at ways to assist its nationals in Ukraine | Business

 - India

-India is looking at ways to assist its nationals, especially students, in Ukraine amid fears of a larger conflict after Russian President Vladimir Putin announced a military operation against the eastern European country.
+They said additional Russian speaking officials have been sent to the Indian embassy in Kyiv and are being deployed in countries neighbouring Ukraine.

+The sources said the Indian embassy in Ukraine is functional and its advisories should be followed carefully.

-Official sources said India is closely monitoring the ''rapidly changing'' situation in Ukraine and how to assist the Indians in that country.
+''Contingency plans are being put into operation,'' said a source The sources said India is closely monitoring the ''rapidly changing'' situation in Ukraine and its immediate priority is to assist the Indians.

 ''We are closely monitoring the rapidly changing situation.
 Focus is on safety and security of Indians, particularly students,'' said a source.
 It said the control room set by the Ministry of External Affairs a few days back is being expanded and made operational on a 24x7 basis.